lerna-lite/lerna-lite/README.md

 npm i @lerna-lite/cli -D -W
 ```

-Minimum installation to get started with Lerna-Lite and its CLI, that will give you access to the following list of commands:
+Minimum CLI install to get started with Lerna-Lite, that will give you access to the following list of commands:

 | Command | Description |
 | ------- | ----------- |